 2. Punta Arenas, Chile

-The gateway to the splendid mountain landscapes of Torres del Paine National Park further north, Punta Arenas is a city that most pass through quickly.
+The gateway to the splendid mountain landscapes of Torres del Paine National Park further north, Punta Arenas is a city that most pass through quickly within Chile – in reality, however, it’s worth sticking around this most fascinating cities in South America.

 But it’s the historic heart of Chilean Patagonia; a city of neo-classical mansions that belonged to the merchants at the centre of the international wool trade in the late 1800s.
-The most extravagant, Palacio Braun-Menéndez is evidence of the wealth that once poured into the region.
+The extravagant Palacio Braun-Menéndez is evidence of the wealth that once poured into the region.

 Situated on the shores of the brooding waters of the Strait of Magellan, the Patagonian wilderness is never far away here.
 For panoramic views across colourful painted rooftops and beyond, climb to Mirador Cerro.
 Afterwards, recover from the chill with a cup of the locals’ favourite: thick hot chocolate from La Chocolatta.